YvesCheung/PageStatusTransformer/README.md

     State2 {...}
 }
 ```
-The 'view' of the original page can be specified by the optional parameter 'replaceTo'.
+The `view` of the original page can be specified by the optional parameter `replaceTo`.
-When a transform occurs, the 'view' in the new state will dynamically replace the 'view' in the old state.
+When a transform occurs, the `view` in the new state will dynamically replace the `view` in the old state.

-Therefore, there is no need to put a so-called '<StatusLayout />' in XML, and it is not necessary to
+Therefore, there is no need to put a so-called `<StatusLayout />` in XML, and it is not necessary to
-plug the business into 'BaseActivity' or 'BaseFragment'.
+plug the business into `BaseActivity` or `BaseFragment`.

 - Different ways to toggle the visibility of View
 ```kotlin